Frequently Asked Questions

 What is an Ombudsperson?

-At K-State an ombudsperson is a faculty member or an unclassified professional assigned to assist faculty members and unclassified professionals with problems related to employment.
-The ombudsperson may contact the administrator(s) involved to seek a resolution of a concern which a faculty or unclassified professionals may have.
+At K-State an ombudsperson is an impartial faculty member or unclassified professional who serves as a resource to facilitate communication regarding concerns related to employment.
 The ombudsperson may also provide information about the grievance and appeal process and guide a grievant through the initial stages of a grievance.
 The ombudsperson assists faculty and unclassified professionals, including administrators, to provide information and facilitate communication.

 Who are the current Ombudspersons?